Georgia Aggravated Assault & Battery Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-Battery is actual offensive physical contact, such as punching another person or hitting someone with an object.
-(Ga.
-Code Ann. §16-16-5-23.)
+Battery is actual offensive or insulting physical contact, such as punching another person or hitting someone with an object.
 Striking another person with a fist during an argument or pushing someone are straightforward examples of battery.

 - with the intent to rob, rape or murder

-- with a deadly weapon or any object that can be or is used in a manner that results in serious bodily injury, or
+- with a deadly weapon or any object that can be or is used in a manner that results in serious bodily injury or strangulation, or

 - by discharging a firearm from a vehicle.

-A battery becomes an aggravated battery, also a felony in Georgia, if the offender intentionally inflicts a serious injury to the victim, such as loss of a limb, loss of use of a limb, or serious disfigurement.
+Aggravated battery is a felony in Georgia, and occurs if the offender intentionally inflicts a serious injury to the victim, such as loss of a limb, loss of use of a limb, or serious disfigurement.

 Serious injury is harm more severe than minor or slight harm, and could include broken bones, a coma, or wounds that require extensive suturing, hospitalization, or surgery.